 To apply for MA Broadcast Journalism you'll need one of the following:

 If English is not your first language, or your first degree was not taught in English, you'll need to demonstrate your aptitude in the language.
-Our requirement is for an overall IELTS score of 7.0, with a minimum of 7.0 in each component, or the equivalent scores in another qualification.
+Our IELTS requirement is for an average score of 7.5 overall with a minimum of 7.0 in each element, or the equivalent scores in another qualification.

 If you have not yet obtained an English language qualification, you can still apply.
 We may give you a conditional offer based on you obtaining the English qualification later.
 You can do this by taking a course at the University's English Language Teaching Centre.